What is the slayer rule?

 In each situation above, you could own your own policy and name your business partner or family member as a beneficiary, but it’s not uncommon for these individuals to own a policy on you instead.

 Life insurance companies protect you from being insured without your knowledge by requiring you to sign the policy and go through underwriting.
-No one can take a policy out on you without your consent without committing life insurance fraud
+No one can take out a policy on you without your consent without committing life insurance fraud.

 Ready to shop for life insurance?